abroudoux/yom/README.md

 - [x] Improve parser to handle names and prices correctly
 - [x] Handle items shared by multiple users
 - [ ] Parse quantity
+- [ ] Handle cases when there's more than 3 people

 ## License